maramusaev/webhook-actions-docs/README.md

 # Webhooks Actions GitHub App
-Turns your Organization's Webhook events into repository dispatches.
+Turns your organization's Webhook events into repository dispatches and allow you to dispatch Actions across repositories without the need for Personal Access Tokens.

 ## How it works